pixelEDI/attiny_lightbase/README.md

 - This DIY nightlight is a practical example of using transistors with ATtinys since we address 4 LEDs with one GPIO, with max 40mA per pin.
 - The light is switched on and off from the hardware side with a built-in reed switch and a magnet.
 - The microphone functions as a sound detector so you can change between three colors by clapping.
-- We added 100ohm resistors for the LEDs and 1kohm for the transistor (on the base).
+- We added 100 Ω resistors for the LEDs and 1k Ω for the transistor (on the base).
 - The transistors are a NPN Type with 100mA IC

 ![Verdrahtung](https://github.com/pixelEDI/attiny_lightbase/blob/acee0ae0a8cb3ad401b295703366edbd02c3874a/Wiring_lightBase.jpg)